dlce-eva/dlce-eva/doc/cldf_for_dummies.md

     language.
 There are examples of languages that are coded for more than one value, usually with extra information on proportions.

+> [!TIP]
-Good to know 1: for the CLDF-dataset of D-PLACE (v1 and v2), the LanguageTable contains a row per *society* - not per language.
-There is a column for the Glottocode of the language associated with that society.
+> Good to know: for the CLDF-dataset of D-PLACE (v1 and v2), the
+> LanguageTable contains a row per *society* - not per language.
+There is a column
+> for the Glottocode of the language associated with that society.

+> [!TIP]
-Good to know 2: in the formal CLDF-ontology, "tables" are called "components" and columns within tables are "properties"
+> Good to know: in the formal CLDF-ontology, "tables" are called "components"
+> and columns within tables are "properties"

 #### Columns in tables